Maquiladoras in Mexico are used by NovaLink

-The benefits to a U.S.-based business relate primarily to the cost, quality and availability of labor, and the proximity to market.
+U.S.-based businesses benefit from low cost, quality, and availability of labor, as well as proximity to markets.
 Other benefits of operating through a Maquiladora include:

 - Unlimited duty-free imports